 Center for Corporate Climate Leadership

-Cross-sector core emissions include direct sources (i.e., sources for which a company is directly responsible) and indirect emissions from electricity purchased by the reporting entity.
-The Cross-Sector Core Modules describe different methods companies may use to estimate emissions and outline some of the QA/QC and accuracy issues associated with the different approaches.
+Cross-sector core emissions include direct sources (i.e., sources for which a company is directly responsible) and indirect emissions from electricity, steam, heat, and cooling purchased by the reporting entity.
+The Cross-Sector Guidance Documents describe different methods companies may use to estimate emissions and outline some of the QA/QC and accuracy issues associated with the different approaches.

-The following Cross-Sector Core Modules apply to many companies:
+The following Cross-Sector Guidance Documents apply to many companies: